thelooter/EventChecker/README.md

 - Prints out Events that get Fired
 - Possibility to switch between a Whitelist and a Blacklist
 - List All Events that are possible to be Fired
+- List Events in Blacklist
+- List Events in Whitelist

 ## Planned Features